SiningDUAN/NLP_Projet/README.md

 Different models are generated for each case, and scores are obtained, as well as test prediction results

+## Data description
+This data was collected through Kaggle : https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news

+This dataset (FinancialPhraseBank) contains the sentiments for financial news headlines from the perspective of a retail investor.
+And the dataset contains two columns, "Sentiment" and "News Headline".
+The sentiment can be negative, neutral or positive.

 ## Process:
 I. Data collecting
 ```Python